kalvii045/Contributions-to-candidates-during-2016-US-election/README.md

 # Contributions-to-candidates-during-2016-US-election

-This code looks into the amount of contribution people in California made to popular candidates in the federal election.
+This project looks into the amount of contribution people in California made to popular candidates in the federal election.
 Some interesting variables explored are contributors career and city and whether that had an effect on how much they contributed